An asymptotic formula for the variance of the number of zeroes of a stationary Gaussian process: Abstract

 \section{Abstract}

-We study the number of zeroes of a stationary Gaussian process on a long interval.
-We give a simple asymptotic description of the variance of this random variable, under mild mixing conditions.
-In particular, we give a linear lower bound for any non-degenerate process.
+We study the variance of the number of zeroes of a stationary Gaussian process on a long interval.
+We give a simple asymptotic description under mild mixing conditions.
+This allows us to characterise minimal and maximal growth.
 We show that a small (symmetrised) atom in the spectral measure at a special frequency does not affect the asymptotic growth of the variance, while an atom at any other frequency results in maximal growth.
 Our results allow us to analyse a large number of interesting examples.
-We state some conjectures which generalise our results.

 \emph{Key words:} Gaussian process, stationary process, fluctuations of zeroes, Wiener Chaos\\ \emph{Math.
 Subject Class.
 (2020)} {\bf primary:} 60G10, 60G15, {\bf secondary:} 05A19, 37A46, 42A38.